Mexico. The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 Pedo is considered quite crude in some parts of the Spanish-speaking world, so I suggest you pay attention to what the people you are speaking with are saying before trying these phrases yourself, especially if not all of your speaking companions are from Mexico.

 This one is nice and simple!
-It’s another casual way to ask a friend, “What’s up?” and you’ll hear Mexicans use it all the time.
+It’s another casual way to ask a close friend, “What’s up?” and you’ll hear Mexicans use it all the time.

 Güey translates roughly to “dude” or “man” in Mexico.